Helping Create Global Citizens

 We Come To You!

 Our sessions are approximately one hour long and are suitable for either classrooms or assemblies.
 The content will be matched for suitability to age and class focus.
-There is no cost for us to come, only a commit to run some type of fund raiser following the presentation.
-Contact us to discuss what works for you!
+There is no cost for us to come, only a commitment to run some type of fund raiser following the presentation.
+Hopefully soon we will be able to resume in-person presentations!